Natinael13/JUnit-implementation/README.md

-# JUnit-implementation
+# Chess-simulator

-Own JUnit implementation extended to support QuickCheck-style random test generation
+Given a code skeleton, implemented own version of JUnit.
+And extended my implementation of JUnit to support QuickCheck-style random test generation

+# What I Gained

+*
+*